Virtual-Universe/Virtual-Universe-Stable-Dev/.github/ISSUE_TEMPLATE.md

 **If you are using WhiteCore-Sim please do not submit an issue report to Virtual Universe as we are unable to assist you.
 Any issues reported to Virtual Universe which involve your use of WhiteCore-Sim will immediately be closed and you will be referred to WhiteCore-Sim.**

-**In addition please to not submit issue reports regarding VIrtual Universe to the WhiteCore-Sim issues tracker as they cannot help you and they will be immediately closed and you will be referred to Virtual Universe**
+**In addition please do not submit issue reports regarding Virtual Universe to the WhiteCore-Sim issues tracker as they cannot help you and they will be immediately closed and you will be referred to Virtual Universe**

 ### Issue Type